top of page

 Dulcis Musica performs in two major concerts each year, along with community outreach events, volunteer opportunities, and local performances such as school visits or neighborhood festivals.

-Pre-Register for 2025-26
+Register for 2025-26

 Dulcis Musica Choral Program: Core Learning & Teaching Approach